OctopusDeploy/Architecture/Steps/Components/StepPackages.md

 ## Step API

-> Note: this section details our intentions for the Step API and monorepo / package structure.
-WIP.
+> The Step API is a WIP, and is likely to change as we find an optimal shape for its repository and packaging

 The [Step API](https://github.com/OctopusDeploy/step-api) is a npm package that contains a set of types that Step Packages must implement in order to present a conforming step.